Bladder CancerSkip to the navigation

 Treatment choices for bladder cancer may include:

 - Surgery to remove the cancer.
-Surgery, either alone or along with other treatments, is used in more than 9 out of 10 cases.
-1
+Surgery, either alone or along with other treatments, is used in most cases.

 - Chemotherapy to destroy cancer cells using medicines.
 Chemotherapy may be given before or after surgery.